 - A GoPro offers unlimited fun potential.
 Strap it onto your kid’s bike helmet, put it on a surfboard, get an underwater dome and take super cool above and below water photos.

 A USA Trip Ideas List Wouldn’t Be Complete with Camping or Glamping

 Before you just ignore the ideas about camping, take into consideration that there are a lot of different trip options and you might really like one of them.
-I have a friend that goes RV camping and I’ll be honest, it’s 100% not for me.
-I even tried staying in an airstream trailer and didn’t like it because the whole thing moved with every step.
-But Glamping in Big Sur was so amazing!
+Glamping in Big Sur was so amazing!
 A king bed, electric blanket, and a push button campfire were right up my alley.
 I have a friend that goes RV camping and I’ll be honest, I thought it was 100% not for me but I’m starting to rethink my position.
 RVs are great for families and glamping with kids is really fun too!

 There is a Type of Camping with Your Name on it

 - Tent Camping – You can stay in a tent at a campground or somewhere that is near a parking lot where you can set up with a ton of gear like this amazing 4″ memory foam mattress that made our inexpensive awesome tent so cozy!

 - Backpacking, as the name implies involves a hike to a remote area with a backpack where you carry in your tent, food things, and anything you need to stay overnight.
 Since you are carrying everything, you have to really conserve on the amount of weight and it’s important to follow the leave no trace behind principles.